freeCodeCamp/rocketchat-bot/CONTRIBUTING.md

 - `ROCKETCHAT_USE_SSL`: Set this to `true` if your URL uses HTTPS.
 - `BOTNAME`: The bot's name, used in the online notification message.
 - `ROLE_LIST`: This is a comma separated list of moderator roles (used to confirm a user has the correct access to use moderation commands).
 Example: `"admin,leader,moderator"`.
-- `LOG_CHANNEL`: The name of the channel where the bot should log moderation activity.
+- `MOD_LOG_CHANNEL`: The name of the channel where the bot should log moderation activity.
+- `BOT_LOG_CHANNEL`: The name of the channel where the bot should log online notices and error messages.
 - `PREFIX`: The string to call bot commands with.
 Messages that do not start with this string will be ignored.
 - `ROCKETCHAT_ROOM`: A comma separated list of the rooms the bot should join on login.